chennes/QtUIXmlCleaner/README.md

 1. You can now run from the debugger, e.g. by pressing F5, etc.
 1. (Optional) build the INSTALL target.
 The executable and all necessary auxilliary files will be copied to CMAKE_INSTALL_PREFIX.
 1. (Optional) build the PACKAGE target.
 A distributable installer executable will be created in your build folder.

+### Linux
+You will need a recent C++20 compiler, CMake >= 3.14, and Qt5.
+1. Clone this repository
+1. Create an empty build directory on your system in a convenient location
+1. In a terminal, change to the build directory
+1. Run `cmake /path/to/clone`
+1. Run `make`
+1. (Optional) Run `make install`